 What to Expect at Your Initial Consultation

 At The Estate Planning Group, we call our first meeting a Family Life & Legacy Planning Session.
 At the end of this meeting, you can expect to be more financial organized than ever before and understand what would happen to you and your loved ones with your existing estate plan.
-Contact our office today to learn why people consistently feel that a great weight has been lifted off their shoulders after attending one of our Family Wealth Planning Sessions!
+Contact our office today to learn why people consistently feel that a great weight has been lifted off their shoulders after attending one of our Life & Legacy Planning Sessions!

-What happens if die without any estate planning documents?
+What happens if I die without any estate planning documents?

 What happens if I die without any estate planning documents in place?
 Take a listen as Attorney Kevin Davidson of The Estate Planning Group explains what dying without any plan in place (called dying “intestate”) will mean.

 Does a will keep my family out of probate?

 Although commonly thought, a will does not allow you to avoid the probate process.
 Take a listen to this short video by Attorney Kevin Davidson of The Estate Planning Group on why a will does not allow you to avoid probate.

 What are some of the reasons you may want to avoid the probate process?
 Take a listen to this short video as Attorney Kevin Davidson of The Estate Planning Group discusses what to consider in probate.